dfalster/CaseForOpenTraitData/README.md

 Under any open model, TRY could leave it up to individuals to contribute data when they feel ready.

+# Best practises for sharing data

+There are a number of things that will make your data easier to reuse, such as :

+- Deposited on stable server, e.g datadryad, figshare, ecological archives, so that it remains available and is citable.
+- Is released under a standard and flexible license agreement.
+- Has good meta data.
+- Is stored in non proprietary, text-based format - e.g. text csv files.
+- Is machine readable.

+The following resources provide more information on best practices for data management, reuse and sharing:

+- White et al. Nine simple ways to make it easier to (re)use your data.
+PeerJ PrePrints, 1, e7v2.
+[DOI: 10.7287/peerj.preprints.7v2][White et al. preprint]
+- Data One [best practises](http://www.dataone.org/all-best-practices) and educational material on [data management](http://www.dataone.org/education-modules).
+- Guides to writing good metadata by [Michener et al 1997](http://www.esajournals.org/doi/abs/10.1890/1051-0761%281997%29007%5B0330:NMFTES%5D2.0.CO%3B2)
+- The Open Data Handbook.
+[Open Knowledge Foundation 2012][Open Knowledge Foundation 2012].

 # Ways to encourage openness within the field

 In his TED talk, Michael Nielson asks "What are you doing to promote openness within your field?".

 For my part, I have provided a number of open source resources.
 This includes trait data (e.g. [Falster et al 2003](http://dx.doi.org/10.1046/j.1469-8137.2003.00765.x), [Falster et al 2005]( http://doi.org/10.1111/j.0022-0477.2005.00992.x)) and software packages like [smatr](http://bio.mq.edu.au/research/groups/ecology//SMATR/), which is now used in 100's of publications.
 I am also currently collating a large biomass and allometry dataset that will be  made open access in the form of a data paper, where all data contributors are included as co-authors.
 One published, anyone will be able to use this data in whatever way they like.

-Here are some suggestions you might consider:
+Here are some suggestions you might consider either within or outside the TRY framework:

-- Make your own data and code fully open.
+- Make your own data fully open.
 There are now many ways in which you can make data readily available and citable - see [White et al. preprint][White et al. preprint] and [Poisot et al 2013][Poisot et al 2013] for a list of options.
 - Only work with open datasets.
 - Lobby for open data.
 - Lobby for proper recognition of data reuse via citation pathways, e.g. by including references in the main paper or via indexing of supplementary materials.
 - Recognise open data contributions during recruitment, grant and paper evaluation.
 - Enforce guidelines on data archiving where they exist.

-I hope this post has helped convince you that an open trait database is both beneficial and achievable.
+I hope this post has helped convince you that an open trait database is both desirable and achievable.

 # Acknowledgements
+Although not all of these people necessarily agree with sentiments expressed in this post, I would like to thank the following people for helpful discussions: Rich FitzJohn, Ethan White, Mark Westoby, Amy Zanne, Colin Prentice, Will Cornwell.

+# Do you agree?

+If you agree with the sentiments expressed in this post, feel contact me to add your name to the list below.
+Conversely, if you disagree with the sentiments expressed in this post, feel free to post your thoughts elsewhere online and send me a link to your post.
+In the interest of providing healthy discussion, I will add a link to your post below.

+You can contact me via [twitter](https://twitter.com/adaptive_plant), [email](mailto:daniel.falster@mq.edu.au?subject=Open trait data) or by adding an issue to this [github repo](https://github.com/dfalster/CaseForOpenTraitData/issues).